 As depressing as a lower-than-expected practice LSAT score can be, failure on practice LSATs can be the best possible thing that happens to you.
 Why?
 Because each time you miss a question, you learn about what you need to get better at.
 Those failures—both individual and collectively—provide a map for your improvement and can help guide you in avoiding those same problems next time.
-The LSAT is made up of an assemblage of concepts that are expressed consistently across time, and so if you can identify where you are going wrong, it gets easier to improve the next time out.
-So, don't look at a low score on a practice test as a bad thing.
+The LSAT is an assemblage of concepts that are expressed consistently across time, and so if you can identify where you are going wrong, it gets easier to improve the next time out.
+So, don’t look at a low score on a practice test as a bad thing.
 Look at it for the opportunity that it is, and then capitalize on it.

 In my reply to our student, I mentioned a quote from Michael Jordan that is one of my favorites:

 “I’ve missed more than 9000 shots in my career.
 I’ve lost almost 300 games.
 26 times, I’ve been trusted to take the game winning shot and missed.
 I’ve failed over and over and over again in my life.
 And that is why I succeed.” —Michael Jordan